codeface-io/SwiftObserver/README.md

     > You can keep model and logic code independent of any observer frameworks and techniques.
 If the model layer had to be stuffed with heavyweight constructs just to be observed, it would become a technical issue rather than an easy to change,  meaningful, direct representation of domain-, business- and view logic.

-* No restrictions on how you organize, store and persist the state of your your app
+* No restrictions on how you organize, store or persist the state of your your app

     > You can freely model your domain-, business- and view logic with all your familiar design patterns and types.

 * No **optional optionals**, so you have full control over value and update types.

-    * No optionals on generic types
-        * `Variable` values and `Messenger` updates are stored as optionals, but their types are guaranteed to be non-optional
+    * You can make your update types optional.
+SwiftObserver will never spit them back at you wrapped in additional optionals, not even in combined observations.
-    * You can always map optional updates onto non-optional updates via `unwrap`.
+    * Also, you can easily unwrap optional updates via the mapping `unwrap`.

-    * You may have optional update types, but neither single- **nor combined observations** wrap your updates in additional optionals.
-This is possible due to the integration of a pull model of updates.
+* Minimal duplication. *SwiftObserver* practically never duplicates the updates that are being sent around, in particular not in [combined observations](#combined-observations) and [*mappings*](#mappings).
+This is in stark contrast to other reactive libraries yet without compomising functional aspects.
+The only cases that duplicate updates are `latestUpdate` on `Weak` and on `Messenger` (if you don't change `remembersLatestMessage`).

 ## Simplicity